jjn1056/Example-PlackStreamingAndNonblocking/README.md

       ["Hello World!\n"]];
     };

-So, here I do C<sleep 5> to cause a five second delay before responding.
+So, here I do `sleep 5` to cause a five second delay before responding.
 This is contrived but certainly possible if you have an application that does a lot of database checks and processing before responding.
-Lets run this application under C<Starman> which is a preforking server (it by default preforks 5 times and thus can serve 5 requests at a time).
+Lets run this application under `Starman` which is a preforking server (it by default preforks 5 times and thus can serve 5 requests at a time).
 We will use Apache ab to access the server 100 times with a concurrency of 100 (in other words one hundred total requests to the server, and one hundred clients trying to hit the server at once.

 Can you guess how long this test will take to complete?

-As before, see C<share/videos> for screencast.
+As before, see `share/videos` for screencast.

 (In terminal one)